COVID-19 STATEMENT FROM HIGHLAND CHILD PROTECTION COMMITTEE

-This is an extremely stressful time for everyone and can put extra pressure on families.
-Most will cope with this time with virtual support from extended family, neighbours and the wider community.
+This has been a stressful time for everyone and may have put extra pressure on families.
+Most will have coped with support from extended family, neighbours and the wider community.
 However, if you are worried that a child or young person may be at risk of harm please visit the Help and Advice page for contact numbers.
 Out with normal office hours you can contact Emergency Out of Hours Service on 08457 697284 or the Police on 101.

 This website is for anyone who wants to know more about child protection.
 The website has been developed by Highland Child Protection Committee to help you find out what to do and who to contact if you are concerned about a child and information on what might happen next.
 You can also search the site for information about local and national services, training courses and recent publications, as well as policies and forthcoming events.